 - Pulmonary fibrosing alveolitis may be treated with cyclophosphamide, either orally or in intravenous pulses.
 Pulmonary hypertension may require supplemental oxygen.
-Bosentan is effective in treating primary (idiopathic) pulmonary hypertension associated with systemic sclerosis. - Other endothelin receptor antagonists such as sitaxsentan and ambrisentan; prostaglandin derivatives such as epoprostenol, treprostinil, beraprost and iloprost; and phosphodiesterase type 5 (PDE-5) inhibitors such as sildenafil.
+Bosentan is effective in treating primary (idiopathic) pulmonary hypertension associated with systemic sclerosis. - In open and randomized controlled trials include other endothelin receptor antagonists such as sitaxsentan and ambrisentan; prostaglandin derivatives such as epoprostenol, treprostinil, beraprost and iloprost; and phosphodiesterase type 5 (PDE-5) inhibitors such as sildenafil.
 Preliminary nonrandomized studies have also shown benefit from mycophenolate mofetil.